InsertAReallyCreativeNameHere/Marble.RuntimeCompiler/README.md

 ## Future Proofing:
 Steps to recreate this project if something breaks:
  - Copy llvm-project/clang/tools/driver/driver.cpp, llvm-project/clang/tools/driver/cc1_main.cpp, llvm-project/clang/tools/driver/cc1as_main.cpp, and llvm-project/clang/tools/driver/cc1gen_reproducer_main.cpp to Marble.RuntimeCompiler/clang-driver.
+ - Build llvm with clang enabled.
+   - Use -DLLVM_ENABLE_PROJECTS="clang" as an argument when running the cmake command.
- - Build llvm with clang enabled (-DLLVM_ENABLE_PROJECTS="clang" for running with cmake, ... "cmake.configureSettings": { ...
-"LLVM_ENABLE_PROJECTS": "clang", ... }, ... for running cmake through
+   - Include ... "cmake.configureSettings": { ...
+"LLVM_ENABLE_PROJECTS": "clang", ... }, ... in ${workspaceFolder}/.vscode/settings.json for running cmake through CMake-Tools for Visual Studio Code ("..." means other fields that could be in place).
  -